Parc Jean-Drapeau: A Montreal Parks Profile

 Parking: parking rates vary and are hiked up considerably during events like the Canadian Grand Prix, Osheaga, the Montreal International Fireworks Competition, and IleSoniq.

-Monthly ($95) and annual ($360) parking rates available for sections P2, P4 and P7.
-La Ronde parking is $22 ($26 during the Montreal International Fireworks Competition).
+Monthly ($100) and annual parking rates available for sections P2, P4 and P7.

 Vending machines: yes, usually near the bathrooms

 More INFO: (514) 872-6120

 Parc Jean-Drapeau Website